hetashah30/campus-eats/README.md

 ---

-## How can I edit this code?

-There are several ways to work with and modify this project:

-### Use your preferred IDE

 If you prefer to develop locally, you can clone the repository and push changes.
 Any updates you make will also be reflected in Lovable.

+### Use your preferred IDE

 **Pre-requisite**: [Install Node.js & npm using nvm](https://github.com/nvm-sh/nvm#installing-and-updating)